Spicy Seafood Soondubu Jjigae (Korean Soft Tofu Stew)

 Instructions

-• Defrost frozen seafood according to package directions.
-Run under cold water for 3-5 minutes.
+• Defrost.
+Defrost frozen seafood according to package directions.
+Cover with cold water for 10 minutes or run under cold water for 3-5 minutes.
 Drain and set aside.

-• Make spicy oil paste: heat a medium cooking pot (or Korean clay pot, a Ttukbaegi) over medium heat and add sesame oil.
+• Cook pork.
+Heat a medium cooking pot (or Korean clay pot, a Ttukbaegi) over medium heat and add 1 tsp cooking oil.
 When the oil is warm (but not smoking), add the ground pork.
 Cook until the pork is no longer pink, about 3-4 minutes.

 • Add onion, Gochukaru, and Gochujang.
 Cook until the onion has softened, about 3-4 minutes.
 Lower heat if necessary, making sure the Gochukaru doesn't burn.
 Add soy sauce and mix for 30 seconds.
 The mixture will be thick, pasty, and oily looking.

-• Remove from heat and crack a raw egg directly into the pot.
+• Add egg.
+Remove from heat and crack a raw egg directly into the pot.
 (Optional step but highly recommended).
 Mix gently.
 Eat immediately with rice, kimchi, and other banchan (side dishes) of choice!

 Notes